 Destination

-Family holidays to the USA are the most expensive to insure due to high medical costs.
-Australia and the Pacific Islands are more affordable.
-The destination affects premiums for the whole family, not per person.
+Family holidays to the United States are the most expensive to insure due to extremely high medical costs.
+Bali, Fiji, and New Zealand are more affordable.
+The destination affects the premium for the whole family as a group, not per person.

 ๐Ÿ“…